 Frequently Asked Questions

-The Seahawk Energy Project is an energy storage project proposed to be located in the College Lake area of the Pajaro Valley that will store and provide clean energy to California’s electricity grid, while strengthening local grid reliability and resilience.
+The Seahawk Energy Project is a battery energy storage project proposed to be located in the College Lake area of the Pajaro Valley that will store and provide clean energy to California’s electricity grid, while strengthening local grid reliability and resilience.
 The project will contribute a critical piece of infrastructure that will help California’s ongoing evolution to clean, renewable energy that will replace carbon-based energy sources.
+The project will store clean energy for use during peak demand periods, reducing the chance of rolling blackouts and “public safety power shutoffs,” as well as reducing the need for fossil fuel “peaker” power plants that contribute to global warming and produce harmful air pollution in communities.

 The proposed site is at 90 Minto Road, Watsonville.